Search Engine Marketing (SEM)

 - On-page SEO (keyword optimization, content creation, information architecture, internal linking, UX, social proof, social media integration, etc.)

 All search queries can be classified into three main types:

-- Navigational: user is trying to locate a website whose URL they can no longer remember, or a similar navigational objective;
+- Navigational: the user is trying to locate a website whose URL they can no longer remember or a similar navigational objective;

 - Transactional: has high commercial intent, user is looking to make a purchase.
 Transactional SERPs are typically the ones that feature paid ads.